 Generally, the maximum term of office allowed under the RO Act is 4 years (section 145).
 However many organisations must hold elections more frequently as their rules provide for terms of less than 4 years.

-In exceptional circumstances, the RO Act may allow for terms of office of up to 5 years for the purpose of synchronising elections in the relevant organisation (section 145).
+In exceptional circumstances, the RO Act allows for organisations' rules to provide for terms of office of up to 5 years for, and only for, the purpose of synchronising elections in the relevant organisation (section 145).

 Rules must provide for elections